 Since the last action plan update, the University has made notable progress toward reduction requirements.
-The first project involved the retrofit of a detention basin near Gilmer Hall (formerly listed as a potential project) that reduced TSS (5,176 lbs/yr) in the Lodge Creek watershed.
+The first project involved the retrofit of a detention basin near Gilmer Hall (formerly listed as a potential project) that reduced TSS (5,176 lbs/yr) in the Rivanna River watershed.

-Additionally, the City of Charlottesville completed a stream restoration project in Schenks Branch since the last action plan update.
-UVA entered into an agreement with the City of Charlottesville to purchase 4000 lbs /yr sediment reduction credits that were generated from that project due to the limited area UVA owns in the watershed.
-This agreement fully satisfies UVA's reduction requirement for that drainage basin.
-(See Appendix E)
+Additionally, the City of Charlottesville completed a stream restoration project in Schenks Branch (in the Rivanna River watershed) since the last action plan update.
+UVA entered into an agreement with the City of Charlottesville to purchase 4,000 lbs/yr sediment reduction credits that were generated from that project (See Appendix E).